BerenLuthien/HyperColumns_ImageColorization/README.md

 The idea is to introduce more conv filters into the network.
 Based on other-model-1, before the final 1-by-1 conv, two new conv filters are inserted to give the model more capacity.

 ![](pics/model_2.png)

+### 6.3 Hypothesis
+It is worth to try the above two "other models", because they give some insights.
+It looks that the original feature maps of VGG already contains enough information.
+Redundance functions or capacities are not really requested, and are possibly even worse to add.

+Here is an analogy.
+Imagine we are given only three maps: R,G,B maps.
+The three maps contain all information to reconstruct original color.
+All we have to do is to "stitch" them together.
+On the other hand, if we introduce more "non-linearity" and more "convolution" to them, we probably are not doing any good.

+This is my hypothesis or explanation of why new ReLu or Conv filters are not very useful.

 ## 7. More...
 Cartoon ?
 Apply the model on cartoon, and it did not give a satisfying result.
 This is what I had expected because the model was never trained on cartoons.
 What if I have enough training data set of cartoons ?
 It will be interesting to see if it can colorize the cartoons from the same author.
 After all, an author usually presents a consistent style of art of herself/himself.